websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/building-and-managing-content-pages/configuring-elements-on-content-pages.md

    ![You can modify editable links.](./configuring-elements-on-content-pages/images/08.png)

-   When you choose the *From Content Field* option for your link, you can configure the following options:
+   When you choose the *From Content Field* option for your link, you can configure these options:

    - *Content:* Set the content type.
    - *Field:* Set the field to display for the selected content.
-Some of the available content fields are:
+Here are some of the field types:

        - Categories
        - Tags